hengzhiqiang/hengzhiqiang/README.md

 # Hi there!
 This is Zhi Qiang ~  ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 My full name is Heng Zhi Qiang and you guys can just call me Noah instead!
-I'm 20 years old now and currently pursuing my first year undergraduate programme for Bachelor of Computer Science (Data Engineering) at University Technology Malaysia (UTM).
+I'm 20 years old now and currently pursuing my first year undergraduate programme for Bachelor of Computer Science (Data Engineering) at University of Technology Malaysia (UTM).

 Here's a bit about me: